SmartWasteCollection/documentation/domain-analysis/business-problem-analysis.md

 > At the moment, the larger dumpsters can be opened using a foot lever while the smaller ones are opened with hands.
 However, we would like citizens to be able to open all of them using a smart card.

 4. **Which types of waste are you willing to collect?
 How?**
-> We would like to be able to collect common waste directly at collection points.
+> We would like to be able to collect ordinary waste directly at collection points.
 On the other hand, we would like to provide an "at home" collection on demand for extraordinary waste.
 >
-> Common waste includes:
+> Ordinary waste includes:
 >
 > - paper
 > - plastic/aluminium